-The responsibilities of the Standards Section, Bureau of Fire Standards and Training (BFST), Division of State Fire Marshal include the management, oversight and maintenance of the Florida fire service certification programs as defined in Statute and Administrative Code.
+The responsibilities of the Standards Section, Bureau of Firefighter Standards and Training (BFST), Division of State Fire Marshal include the management, oversight and maintenance of the Florida fire service certification programs as defined in Statute and Administrative Code.
 A certificate of compliance is awarded to applicants who complete the required training, achieve a passing score on a comprehensive examination and meet the statutory requirements for certification as a Firefighter, Forestry Firefighter or Fire Safety Inspector.
-Certificates of competencies are awarded to those applicants who have completed the required educational and training requirements and successfully pass the certification examination as a Fire Apparatus Pump Operator, Fire and Life Safety Educator, Fire Investigator, Fire Service Instructor, Live Fire Training Instructor, Hazardous Materials Technician and Fire Officer.
-Last year the Bureau of Fire Standards processed and issued 6,167 initial certifications.
+Certificates of competencies are awarded to those applicants who have completed the required educational and training requirements and successfully pass the certification examination as a Fire Apparatus Pump Operator, Fire and Life Safety Educator, Fire Investigator, Fire Service Instructor, Live Fire Training Instructor, Hazardous Materials Technician, Firesafety Inspector, Safety Officer and Fire Officer.
+Last year the Bureau of Fire Standards processed and issued 5,262 initial certifications.

 The Standards Section also manages the Firefighter Supplemental Compensation Program that awards an incentive to the fire department personnel with a qualifying college degree.
 A person who holds a firefighter certificate of compliance and is employed with the state, a political subdivision of the state, county, municipality, or a special district fire department is eligible for enrollment in the supplemental compensation program.

 The BFST has regulatory responsibility for 42 Certified Training Center Programs in Florida that teach “Minimum Standards”.
-Last year, Fire Standards tested 1,912 applicants for Firefighter II with 1,614 passing on the first attempt.
+Last year, 1,724 applicants for Firefighter II passed on the first attempt.
 An applicant may have one retest before becoming disqualified for certification.
-Examiners proctored 404 retests with 216 passing on the second attempt.